At the Stage Door: Reception

 Exhibitors Herald gave the picture a positive review, calling it "A rapidly moving and interesting story of a small town girl who has to give up everything for her more favored sister, and her adventures and misadventures after becoming a chorus girl."
 They called it one of Cabanne's best films, and praised the overall casting of the movie.
 They highlighted Billie Dove's acting as "brilliant", and also were impressed with Miriam Battista.
 They were less impressed by the cinematography, which they described as simply adequate.
 Variety, on the other hand, was less impressed with the picture, while finding the photography "exceptionally good."
 They felt the picture was over-melodramatic, and the ending somewhat farcical, lowering the overall quality of the entire film.
 They felt the supporting cast was adequate, but they were impressed with the comedic talents of Doris Eaton.
 Motion Picture News took the opposite view, holding that Cabanne's vision of New York theater life had "... all the piquancy of theatrical life to fascinate the picture public, and it has also wholesome and at times gripping drama, and plenty of human interest drama."
 They felt that Cabanne did not give the stereotypical picture of backstage life, but a more realistic interpretation.
 They felt that the cast was "well-nigh perfect" in their performances, particularly highlighting the work of Billie Dove, stating "... an actress with exactly the wistful, appealing expression needed for such a part."
 Their overall impression was that the film was a "delightful, absorbing story of theatrical life."

+Censorship

+Before At the Stage Door could be exhibited in Kansas, the Kansas Board of Review required the removal of all scenes of women drinking and the intertitles "For God's sake open the door, give me a chance to prove" and "Oh God, I can't, I can't."

+Preservation

+With no holdings located in archives, At the Stage Door is considered a lost film.